-A lump sum if you're totally and permanently disabled and unlikely to ever work again.
+A lump sum if you're totally and permanently disabled.

 We pay you the TPD Cover benefit if the life insured becomes totally and permanently disabled while TPD Cover applies to them.

 It is important you understand that if TPD Cover still applies on the policy anniversary date before the life insured's 65th birthday, then from that date we'll only pay a TPD Cover benefit if the life insured suffers from loss of independent existence.
 For a super policy, the life insured must also meet the additional requirements that apply under the relevant TPD definition relating to loss of independent existence.